Complex Regional Pain Syndrome (CRPS)

 What Is the NY Medical Malpractice Statute of Limitations?

-In the State of New York, injured patients have two-and-a-half years from the date of injury – or from the date that they discovered their injury was the result of malpractice – to file a medical malpractice case.
+In the State of New York, injured patients have two-and-a-half years from the date of injury—or from the date that they discovered their injury was the result of malpractice—to file a medical malpractice case.

-It's important that you contact a medical malpractice attorney as soon as possible as there may be specific deadlines that, if not met, may result in forfeiture of any compensation.
+If the victim was a child, however, this statute of limitations does not start to run until the child’s 18th birthday.
+It's important that you contact a medical malpractice attorney as soon as possible, as there may be specific deadlines that, if not met, may result in forfeiture of any compensation.

 Contact Our Queens, NY Law Office

 If you live in Queens or underwent surgery in this area, and you want to find out if you have a CRPS lawsuit or want more information about CRPS malpractice settlements, the Law Office of David A. Kates can help.
+With over two decades of legal experience and a practice devoted exclusively to medical malpractice, David can take on challenging and complex CRPS court cases along with conditions whose causes are relatively unknown.
+He is here to seek justice in your CRPS court case, fighting for a more stable future for you and your family.

 Results Matter